Skyscanner/backpack/decisions/README.md

 # Backpack decisions

-This directory is a collections of decisions that the squad has made on various topics.
+This directory is a collection of decisions that the squad has made on various topics.

 ## Decisions